ciphernom/linuxcrypter/README.md

 ## About SpecForge

 SpecForge is an experimental system that transforms YAML-based specifications into concrete implementations via Large Language Models.
-While the initial version of LinuxCrypter was developed using SpecForge, the current version (v2.0.0) has evolved through manual review and security-focused improvements.
+While the initial version of LinuxCrypter was developed using SpecForge, the current version (v2.0.0) is what Claude came up with after its review.

-The LinuxCrypter project demonstrates both the potential and limitations of specification-driven development using LLMs.
-The initial implementation, while functional, required significant security improvements and expert review to reach a more secure state.
-This journey from generated code to hardened implementation provides valuable insights into the role of AI in security-critical software development.

 ## License